Chapter 10. API Versioning

 - With this method, the fine-grained feature separation of the previous methods is much harder to achieve.

-- One of the biggest advantages of using this methodology, and the main reason some API providers choose it, is because the URL and endpoints of your customers will never change.
+- The most important advantage of this method is that the URL and endpoints specified by the developers never change.
 When a developer wants to switch from one API version to another, they only have to change the header.
 Everything else works the same.